 Here's the One Thing that the CASPA People Find Absolutely Irresistible

-Easier said that done, right?
-Well, just because its not easy doesn’t mean its not doable.
+Easier said than done, right?
+Well, just because it is not easy doesn’t mean it is not doable.
 Just like PA School.
 Write that down.
-Remember it any time anyone tries to tell you not to do something because its “hard”.
+Remember it any time anyone tries to tell you not to do something because it's “hard”.

-Anyways, Professor Adam Grant of The University of Pennsylvania, once stated that, “Authenticity means erasing the gap between what you firmly believe inside and what you reveal to the outside world.”
-I rather like this definition because when who you are and what you reveal to the world, or (CASPA Admissions people) are in congruence, you will feel more relaxed, like I did after all the wine.
+Anyways, Professor Adam Grant of The University of Pennsylvania, once stated that “Authenticity means erasing the gap between what you firmly believe inside and what you reveal to the outside world.”
+I rather like this definition because when who you are and what you reveal to the world, or (CASPA Admissions people) are incongruent, you will feel more relaxed, like I did after all the wine.

 1. Find Your Why

 Now, I’m not saying that getting wine wasted will get you into PA school as it did me, and I certainly am not condoning alcoholism, but what I am saying is that somewhere in there, past the layer of fear of being rejected or judged, is the real reason going to PA school is so important to you, and inside that, is your ultimate, real Why.